This post contains affiliate links & photos. See our full disclosure here.

 - Santa’s Belt: fill with red tinsel or fabric, add a strip of black velvet and a pop can tab

-- Winter Scene: draw snow covered pine trees with a white marker on outside of ornament, fill with faux snow
+- Winter Scene: draw snow covered pine trees with a white marker on the outside of the ornament, fill them with faux snow

-- Snowing: draw snowflakes with white marker on outside of ornament and fill with sparkly faux snow
+- Snowing: draw snowflakes with the white marker on the outside of the ornament and fill them with sparkly faux snow

-- Snowman Head: glue two mini buttons and an orange triangle of paper onto outside of ornament, then draw black “coal” for a snowman mouth
+- Snowman Head: glue two mini-buttons and an orange triangle of paper onto the outside of the ornament, then draw black “coal” for a snowman mouth

-- Glitter Monogram: draw a nice big monogram on the outside of the ornament, fill with glue and then sprinkle with glitter
+- Glitter Monogram: draw a nice big monogram on the outside of the ornament, fill it with glue and then sprinkle with glitter

 I’ve even created a free printable, so you can print off all the ideas, take them with you and craft your very own ornaments!

-Take with you to find supplies, or keep it handy while you order supplies online.
+Take it with you to find supplies, or keep it handy while you order supplies online.
 Then just fill your ornaments, hang and enjoy.
-Make some yourself to give as gifts, or start a new family tradition of making ornaments together each year!
+Make some to give as gifts, or start a new family tradition of making ornaments together each year!
 Just use the form below to get your cheat sheet sent to your inbox!